 Loose Coil Surface Element

 If you have a KitchenAid surface element not working and it’s a coil element, it’s possible that the element is loose.
 We recommend making sure that the element is pushed into the socket as far as possible.
 If a loose coil isn’t the problem, you can test the burner element to determine if it’s faulty.
-How do you test a burner element?
-We suggest these easy steps using a multimeter:

 - Turn your stove’s circuit breaker off